Upper bound for the ground state energy of a dilute Bose gas of hard spheres: Proof of Proposition

-We isolate the term $f_{12}^2$ and we expand the remaining $x_1$-dependence in the Bijl-Dingle-Jastrow factor, defining $u_{ij} = 1 - f^2_{ij}$, for any $1 \leq i < j \leq N$.
-We obtain (choosing $M$ even, we make sure that the last term in the expansion is positive, as needed to have an upper bound)
+We consider the numerator on the l.h.s. of (\ref{eq:prop1}).
+We isolate the term $f_{12}^2$ and we expand the remaining $x_1$-dependence in the Bijl-Dingle-Jastrow factor, defining $u_{i,j} = u (x_i - x_j) = 1 - f^2_{ij}$, for any $1 \leq i < j \leq N$.
+Choosing $M \in \bN$ even to make sure that the last term in the expansion is positive (as needed to have an upper bound since $u \geq 0$), we obtain

 Here, and similarly below, we use the convention that, if $m_1 = 0$, there is no factor of $u$ in the integral.
 Next, we expand the $x_2$-dependence in the Bijl-Dingle-Jastrow factor.
 We find (here, we stop the expansion at $m_2 = M - m_1$, which again guarantees that the last term is positive)